-1. Natural and cultural resource areas, as identified elsewhere in this Plan, shall be avoided in the location or routing of new power generation stations, distribution lines and phone lines and substations.
+- 1. Natural and cultural resource areas, as identified elsewhere in this Plan, shall be avoided in the location or routing of new power generation stations, distribution lines and phone lines and substations. - 2.
+Advocate for increase in the quality and quantity of electric power supplied to the town.